 Source: DeParle's 2010 Financial Disclosure and 2011 Financial Disclosure forms.
 American University published her 2009 form.

 Update 9-3-11: DeParle wrote a stinging defense of her Rube Goldberg health care plan.
-She failed to identify her residual PEU health care stakes & how greed will save American health care.
+She failed to identify her residual PEU health care stakes and how greed will save American health care.
 Extrinsic motivators kill intrinsic ones.